 When to Visit for Warm Beach Days

-The rainy summer is the high season for the locals and it sports a combination of heat and rain, with August as the rainiest month.
-The average daytime temperature is 89 degrees Fahrenheit and the beaches are better for swimming.
+The rainy season (summer) is the high season for the locals.
+During these months, you’ll find a combination of heat and rain, with August as the rainiest month.
+The average daytime temperature is 89 degrees Fahrenheit and the waters are better for swimming.

 When to Visit with Family and Kids

-If you’re planning to travel with your family you should consider traveling between December and February.
+If you’re planning to come to Puerto Rico with your family, then should consider traveling between December and February.
 The winter months are full of festivals and parties that the whole family will enjoy.
+See my guide to the best festivals in Puerto Rico for more details.

 When to Visit for Surfing